 (click on image for description of Song-ography)

-Next Tuesday's Song-ography title is "September Grass" by James Taylor.
+Next Tuesday's Song-ography title suggestion is "The Miracle" by Queen.